techiediaries/techiediaries/_posts/2020/angular/2020-01-09-angular-9-tutorial-and-example.md

 </div>
 ```

-## Angular 9 Tutorial, Step 7 - Displaying the Value of the Variable in the Template
+##    Step 7 - Displaying the Value of the Variable in the Angular Template

 Now let's display the value of the `currentNumber` variable that contains the value of the typed number by binding to variable to the `value` attribute of the `<input>` element: